fmrtl73/pxdocs/content/reference/knowledge-base/faqs.md

 ### Can Portworx run in the cloud?
 On-premises?
 Both?
 Portworx clusters can run in the cloud or on premises.
 The volume format is the same, regardless of running in the cloud or on-prem.
 When running in the cloud, Portworx aggregates and virtualizes the various underlying cloud volumes.

+### Does Portworx support non-disruptive upgrades?

+Portworx supports non-disruptive upgrades; however, other factors can cause downtime.
+In addition, every environment is different such as Portworx DaemonSet vs. Operator, the number of replicas per volume, type of volume, version of Portworx, upgrading Stork, and other factors such as Air-gapped environments and kernel upgrades being done in parallel.
+Therefore, we recommended consulting with technical support if your goal is to achieve a non-disruptive upgrade.

 ### Is there a Hardware/Software compatibility list?
 Hardware : No. But there are minimum resource recommendation listed [here](/start-here-installation/#installation-prerequisites)